ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * See a recommended min committee size of 111 here https://vitalik.ca/files/Ithaca201807_Sharding.pdf); our algorithm will generally ensure the committee size is at least half the target.
 * The `SQRT_E_DROP_TIME` constant is the amount of time it takes for the quadratic leak to cut deposits of non-participating validators by ~39.4%.
-* The `BASE_REWARD_QUOTIENT` constant is the per-slot interest rate assuming all validators are participating, assuming total deposits of 1 ETH.
+* The `BASE_REWARD_QUOTIENT` constant is the per-cycle interest rate assuming all validators are participating, assuming total deposits of 1 ETH.
 It corresponds to ~3.88% annual interest assuming 10 million participating ETH.
 * At most `1/MAX_VALIDATOR_CHURN_QUOTIENT` of the validators can change during each validator set change.

 **Validator status codes**